canonical/hardware-api/client/README.md

 ```

 `dh-cargo` requires the `debian/cargo-checksum.json` file to be present in the archive.
 Until the package
-is not published to crates.io, we need to generate it manually:
+is not published to crates.io, we need to generate it ourselves:

 ```bash
 # under client/hwlib/ dir